Myriad: a real-world testbed to bridge trajectory optimization and deep learning: Introduction

-This rest of this manuscript is structured as follows. \textbf{Section \ref{sec:myriad}} presents an overview of the Myriad testbed. \textbf{Section \ref{sec:traj_opt}} describes two techniques central to trajectory optimization. \textbf{Section \ref{sec:scale}} shows how we can use GPU-accelerated first-order techniques to solve the nonlinear programs derived from trajectory optimization, and how we can include inequality constraints during optimization. \textbf{Section \ref{sec:sysid}} presents the system identification problem, and how the Myriad repository can be used to learn neural ordinary differential equation models \citep{node} describing arbitrary system dynamics. \textbf{Section \ref{sec:end-to-end}} presents a new deep imitation learning algorithm which includes a control-oriented inductive bias, trained end-to-end using tools from the Myriad repository.
+The following sections present various aspects of Myriad, starting with a review of related work in \textbf{Section~\ref{sec:related_work}}.
+In turn, \textbf{Section~\ref{sec:myriad}} gives an overview of the Myriad repository and describes several of the available control environments.
+The subsequent sections can be thought of as both presenting the tools in Myriad, as well as describing the building blocks used to create the aforementioned imitation learning algorithm.
+To start, \textbf{Section~\ref{sec:traj_opt}} describes direct single shooting, a standard trajectory optimization technique, and \textbf{Section~\ref{sec:scale}} shows how we can leverage GPU-accelerated first-order methods to use trajectory optimization in a machine learning setting. \textbf{Section~\ref{sec:sysid}} presents the system identification problem, and how Myriad can be used to learn neural ordinary differential equation models \citep{node} of unknown system dynamics.
+Finally, \textbf{Section~\ref{sec:end-to-end}} presents a new deep imitation learning algorithm which includes a control-oriented inductive bias, trained end-to-end using tools from Myriad. \textbf{Section~\ref{sec:conclu}} concludes and discusses the limitations and potential societal impact of this work.